 Digital collections in the USF Libraries originate from several sources:

 The USF Library wishes to support CORAL on multiple platforms/browsers.
-Please report bugs or other functionality issues to Ask a Librarian.
+Please contact us to report bugs or other functionality issues.

 USF Libraries Digital Collections History

 Digitization and digital collection building began at the USF Tampa Library Special Collections Department in the fall of 1995.
 In 1997 the library formally began to develop a plan to create a "virtual library" via twelve Virtual Library Implementation Teams.
 The Digitization Project Group (DPG) studied current standards and best practices in digitization and digital collections and created a plan for the organization of the Library Digitization Center (LDC).
 The DPG finished its work with the formal organization of the LDC in 1999, while the overall Virtual Library Project work concluded in 2001.
 Digitization staff have continuously studied emerging standards and best practices and researched new procedures to keep the digitization unit productive and efficient.
 In that spirit of innovation and efficiency the unit has gone through several reorganizations.